sawden/turbostrapi/apps/frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## 🔄 TS Backend Communication

+To allow type-safe communication with the Strapi backend, any new route requires extending the `API_ENDPOINTS` constant in [lib/api/index.ts](./src/lib/api/index.ts).

+The types and corresponding UIDs for your Strapi Content-Types are [automatically generated](https://docs.strapi.io/dev-docs/typescript#generate-typings-for-project-schemas) and can be found in [contentTypes.d.ts](../backend/types/generated/contentTypes.d.ts).

 ## Learn More